 Production will be small-scale, mixed, appropriate to our soil and climate, and based on the carrying capacity of the land.
-This will include annual and perennial crops (herbs, greens, vegetables), fruit-producing shrubs and vines, fruit and nut trees, pasture-raised small animals (chickens, sheep, goats, etc.), honeybees, and forest-grown mushrooms and herbs.
+Production will include annual and perennial vegetables and herbs, fruit-producing shrubs and vines, fruit and nut trees, honeybees, forest-grown mushrooms and herbs, and probably also pasture-raised small animals (e.g. chickens, sheep, goats).

 Specifically excluded will be industrial-scale operations and other activities that could present nuisance or public health concerns, negative traffic/road impacts, or generate excessive air, water, noise or aesthetic pollution.

-We will not be able to provide all of the food needed by Hart’s Mill residents, but do anticipate producing most of our own herbs, greens, vegetables and eggs.
+We will not be able to provide all of the food needed by Hart’s Mill residents, but do anticipate producing a significant portion of our own vegetables, fruit, herbs, honey and eggs.
 Any production for off-site sale will be carefully balanced with the needs of the community for both revenue and food.

 Hart’s Mill will develop and own all permanent farm infrastructure, such as barns, sheds, wells, permanent fencing, solar panels, etc. In some cases, infrastructure may be built or financed in partnership with others, but Hart’s Mill will retain long-term ownership.

-Day-to-day management will be handled by one or more professional farmers, who we hope will also be full member-residents of Hart’s Mill.
-It is expected that many residents will be actively involved in farming and timber maintenance activities on the land, and that we will host interns who will contribute labor.
+Day-to-day farm management will be handled by one or more full member-residents of Hart’s Mill who have farming experience.
+It is expected that many residents will be actively involved in the farming and timber maintenance activities, and that we will host interns who will contribute labor.
 There are a variety of legal and financial models which may be utilized to define these relationships as needed.